-All ADSD employees require fingerprint background checks upon hire.
+All ADSD employees require fingerprint background checks upon hire within five (5) days of the start of employment.
 The ADSD requires a criminal background check be completed as a condition of employment.
-All employees of the Aging & Disability Services Division must be fingerprinted within five (5) days of employment.
 This includes all administrative staff, supervisors and service coordinators.